KazaKago/FriedToast/README.md

 ### Custom View

 If you want to use the original View, create a class that inherits from `FriedToastCore`.
-and you need to implement following methodｓ.
+and you need to implement following methods.

 ```kotlin
 class CustomFriedToast(context: Context) : FriedToastCore(context) {